fbpx

 Each year, candidates for the URTA Auditions and Interviews may opt to donate as little as $1 to the Pay-it-Forward fund, which supports awards to candidates based on personal hardship and other considerations.
 Donations to the Pay-It-Forward fund will be matched by Acceptd.

 Candidates interested in applying to receive a Pay-It-Forward award for the current URTA application cycle should review the application requirements and apply below.
 A limited number of awards are open to eligible candidates who demonstrate need for a registration fee waiver.
-Candidates should first fully complete their URTA application up to the point of payment, then stop and save.
-They should then complete the award application below, in which they will submit a short personal essay outlining their need for the support, and why they are seeking a graduate degree at this time, as well as provide a letter of recommendation from a colleague, mentor, employer, or teacher, speaking to the candidate’s need and deservedness of the award.
+Candidates should first fully complete their URTA registration up to the point of payment, then stop and save.
+They should then complete the award application form below, in which they will submit a short personal essay outlining their need for the support and why they are seeking a graduate degree at this time, as well as provide a letter of recommendation from a colleague, mentor, employer, or teacher, speaking to the candidate’s need and deservedness of the award.

 EXCELLENCE AWARDS